 - Complications are rare but can be more common in infants, older travellers and people with chronic medical conditions (for example, diabetes, hypertension).

 Can chikungunya be treated?

 There is no specific treatment for chikungunya.
 Medication can be provided to relieve symptoms.

 Chikungunya occurs in Africa, Asia, the Caribbean and the Indian subcontinent.

-A map of the areas where chikungunya occurs is available on the World Health Organization’s website.
+A map of the areas where chikungunya occurs is available on the World Health Organization’s (WHO) website.

 Consult a health care provider or visit a travel health clinic preferably six weeks before you travel.